DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/system-overview/tutorials/3d-object-finder/3d-object-finder.rst

 |

-The Pose Constraints dialog can be used to help the operator to define objects more accurately.
+The Pose Constraints dialog can be used to help you to define objects more accurately.

-After defining the model, the operator can close the ObjFinder3DModelConfig Diglog and edit the parameters inside the Finder Settings.
+After defining the model, you can close the ObjFinder3DModelConfig Dialog and edit the parameters inside the Finder Settings.

 .. image:: Images/15.png
     :align: center

 |

-The operator should enter the desired number of detected objects in the Number of Occurrences field and adjust the Acceptance Threshold to ensure that no additional or fewer objects are displayed in the scene.
+You should enter the desired number of detected objects in the Number of Occurrences field and adjust the Acceptance Threshold to ensure that no additional or fewer objects are displayed in the scene.

 .. image:: Images/16.png
     :align: center

 |

-The operator can use the Alignment node to perform a second alignment between the detected poses and the scene to increase the accuracy.
+You can use the Alignment node to perform a second alignment between the detected poses and the scene to increase the accuracy.

 Workspace Data & Video Recordings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~